ClickCease Understanding Soil Texture: A Guide - Arborist Now

 It turns out that particle size has a significant effect on the characteristics of the soil.

-The feel (texture) of the soil is one of the most obvious differences – sand grains feel gritty, silt grains feel smooth and clay grains feel sticky.
+The feel (texture) of the soil is one of the most obvious differences—sand grains feel gritty, silt grains feel smooth, and clay grains feel sticky.
 However, more differences appear with further examination, most of which relate to the differences in surface area and the size of the pores created between the grains.
 The smaller a particle’s diameter is, the higher its surface area (relative to its volume) becomes.
 To visualize the difference, consider a Rubik’s Cube.
-The popular child’s toy of the 1980s has nine squares on each side.
+The popular children’s toy of the 1980s has nine squares on each side.
 For argument’s sake, assume that each square is one square inch in size.

-This means that every face of the toy is 9-square-inches in size, and the entire volume it occupies is 27-cubic-inches.
+This means that each face of the toy is 9 square inches in size, and the entire volume it occupies is 27 cubic inches.

-This means that the cube has a surface to volume ratio of 9/27 (approximately 0.33).
-If we double the length of every side (making them six squares long by six squares wide), we get 36-square-inch faces and a total volume of 216-cubic-inches.
-This means that the surface to volume ratio of the enlarged toy becomes 36/216 (approximately 0.16).
+This means that the cube has a surface-to-volume ratio of 9/27 (approximately 0.33).
+If we double the length of each side (making them six squares long by six squares wide), we get 36-square-inch faces and a total volume of 216 cubic inches.
+This means that the surface-to-volume ratio of the enlarged toy becomes 36/216 (approximately 0.16).

 Factors Influenced by Soil Texture